HolovexIncorporated/misc-ipxe-stuff/README.md

 # Misc. iPXE related stuff.

 Various scripts used mainly while compiling iPXE (i.e. [embeded scripts](http://ipxe.org/embed)).
-Though also this repo will probably be populated with other misc scripts later on.
+Though also this repo will probably be populated with other misc things later on.

 ## Structure: